meltyourface/blank/posts/Herbs-of-evil-omen/Dark-Florum-Ritual-Divining-Malevolent-Herb-Properties/index.md

 ## Title: The Ritual of the Dark Florum

-Objective: To unveil hidden knowledge about the malevolent characteristics of nefarious herbs through divination and gain a deeper understanding of their true nature.
+**Objective**: To unveil hidden knowledge about the malevolent characteristics of nefarious herbs through divination and gain a deeper understanding of their true nature.

 Required Items: